 The largest and most ecologically important slough in this region is Alameda Flood Control Channel (AFCC), also known as Coyote Hills Slough.
 Alameda Creek flows into AFCC.
 Alameda Creek, which drains an area of 633 square miles upstream of Niles (USGS, 2003), is the largest tributary to SSFB.
 The Army Corps of Engineers designed AFCC.
 The deepest part of the channel has bottom elevation of approximately -1.5 m NGVD near the mouth of AFCC and slopes gently up with distance upstream.
 The portion of AFCC that adjoins the salt ponds is tidal with high tide elevation slightly lower than the high tide elevation at San Mateo Bridge and low tide elevation considerably higher than low tide elevation at San Mateo Bridge (NOAA, 1933).
 Therefore the tidal range in AFCC is quite substantial but less than the tidal range in nearby portion of SSFB.
 Depths in the channel of AFCC typically range from 2 to 3 m at high water while, at low water, depths can be less than 1 m in the deepest part of AFCC.
 In addition, AFCC contains a large intertidal area that is only covered with water near high water and is drained during ebb tides.
+Therefore a large portion of the water volume that is present in AFCC at high water drains into SSFB during ebb tides.
 Salinity generally varies from bay salinity at the mouth of AFCC to freshwater arriving from Alameda Creek.
 During periods of high flow, freshwater can displace the bay water in AFCC and the salinity can be depressed significantly in SSFB near the mouth of AFCC (Huzzey et. al., 1990).
 However, the opposite pattern has also been noted, with higher salinity in the shoals than the channel, during periods of high Delta flow and relatively low local inflow in which less saline water enters SSFB from Central Bay primarily in the channel (Huzzey et. al., 1990).